Ward Thomas (band): 2016–2017: Cartwheels and A Shorter Story

 In June 2016, Ward Thomas announced a joint venture with Sony Music and that their second album, Cartwheels, would be released in September 2016.
 Lead single "Carry You Home", described by The Times as "chirpy country pop" was released in June, followed by the singles "Guilty Flowers" and "Cartwheels", all of which were added to the Radio 2 playlist.
 Cartwheels reached number 1 in the UK Albums Chart, making Ward Thomas the first UK country act to top the charts and officially making them the most successful UK country act.
 It has since gone gold in the UK.
 In September 2016, Ward Thomas were confirmed to play at the 31st edition of Eurosonic Noorderslag in Groningen and in March 2017, Ward Thomas were announced as the official opening act for the Country to Country 2017 festival.

 On 28 October 2016, Ward Thomas released the single version of "Cartwheels", featuring a cover of Lenny Kravitz's song "Fly Away" which was also featured on the TV show "Countrywise".
 On 31 March 2017, Ward Thomas released their first EP, A Shorter Story, which features the duo covering five of their favourite songs.
 In 2017, they supported American country superstar Miranda Lambert on the UK leg of her Highway Vagabond Tour.

 2017–present: Restless Minds

 In July 2018, Ward Thomas announced that they will release their third album, Restless Minds.
 The announcement coincided with the release of lead single "Lie Like Me", a biting indictment of lives faked online.
 During the 2019 C2C: Country to Country festival, the duo were surprised by Cam at the CMA Songwriter's Event with the Jeff Walker Global Achievement Award from the Country Music Association, making them only the second UK country act to receive the award.

+2026 Proms

+In September 2026, Ward Thomas performed "Jolene" by Dolly Parton at the Last Night of the Proms, as part of a tribute to the recently deceased Parton, titled "To Dolly, With Love".